 \subsection{Flow Visualization}

 Two-camera, three-component particle image velocimetry is used to measure the near-wake flow field in planes perpendicular to the flow (\cref{fig:PIVRig}).
-Two cameras (Imager sCMOS 5.5 MPx, maximum 50 fps) with 35 mm and 60 mm lenses, are positioned on either side of the flume at approximately $45^{\circ}$ incidence to the image plane.
+Two cameras (Imager sCMOS 5.5 MPx, maximum 50 fps) with 35 mm and 60 mm lenses, respectively, are positioned on either side of the flume at approximately $45^{\circ}$ incidence to the image plane.
 The cameras are oriented perpendicular to water-filled acrylic prisms shown in \cref{fig:PIVRig}, which are used to reduce refractive distortion from the angled camera positioning relative to the flume.
 Scheimpflug camera lens adaptors correct any residual focal distortions from angled fields of view (FoV).
 The FoV of each camera is focused on a domain centered behind one of the turbines and results in an overlapping 42.3$\times$27.7 cm$^2$ data collection region.
 The resulting FoV (\cref{fig:PIVFoV}) is positioned approximately 5.2 cm above the bottom of the flume and approximately 8.75 cm from the side wall to maximize capture of the flow through and around the array while reducing overexposure from laser scattering by solid boundaries.
-The FoV encompasses the majority of the projected area of Turbine B, the bypass region above Turbine B, and the bypass region between the turbines.
-Although the FoV does not capture the full array, given the layout symmetry, the flow measured around Turbine B is expected to be descriptive of that near Turbine A. The entire flume is seeded with neutrally buoyant hollow glass spheres with a diameter of $\sim\!10\mu \mathrm{m}$ (Potters Industries Sphericel 110P8), and illumination is provided by a 532 nm Nd:YAG laser (EverGreen 200), which produces a light sheet approximately 2 mm thick.
+The FoV encompasses the majority of the projected area of Turbine B, a portion of the bypass region above Turbine B, and the bypass region between the turbines.
+Although the FoV does not capture the majority of the flow around Turbine A, the expectation of symmetry is borne out by the available data.
+The entire flume is seeded with neutrally buoyant hollow glass spheres with a diameter of $\sim\!10\mu \mathrm{m}$ (Potters Industries Sphericel 110P8), and illumination is provided by a 532 nm Nd:YAG laser (EverGreen 200), which produces a light sheet approximately 2 mm thick.